AI in Healthcare: A Model for Managing Risks as Well as Rewards

 How healthcare can become more interoperable with a decentralized network

 The back-office administration of healthcare is fragmented and full of manual, inefficient processes that impact patient care, provider reimbursement, and costs.
 These processes are a result of our inability to connect effectively.
-While payers and providers have invested millions in multiple platforms and legacy systems, some still lack full integration and interoperable functionality.
+While payers and providers have invested millions in multiple platforms and legacy systems, many still lack full integration and interoperable functionality.

 An ecosystem full of obstacles